Nobel Prize: Award money

 The laureates are given a sum of money when they receive their prizes, in the form of a document confirming the amount awarded.
 The amount of prize money depends upon how much money the Nobel Foundation can award each year.
 The purse has increased since the 1980s, when the prize money was 880,000 SEK per prize (c.
 2.6 million SEK altogether, US$350,000 today).
 In 2009, the monetary award was 10 million SEK (US$1.4 million).
 In June 2012, it was lowered to 8 million SEK.
 If two laureates share the prize in a category, the award grant is divided equally between the recipients.
 If there are three, the awarding committee has the option of dividing the grant equally, or awarding one-half to one recipient and one-quarter to each of the others.
 It is common for recipients to donate prize money to benefit scientific, cultural, or humanitarian causes.
+As of 2025, the monetary award per prize category is 11 million Swedish kronor (SEK), equivalent to approximately US$1.035 million.